 We all know that there are retirement funds in better shape and others where the future is uncertain.
 Regardless of what the future holds, one good strategy is to think about our own savings, and how to invest them.
 We should never rely solely on one future income source.
 Diversify.
 Build and grow new sources of income.
 Prepare your early retirement.
 (Tweet this!)

 Passive investing is a strategy that aims to maximize returns by reducing fees through ETFs (with low management fees), and avoid costly active funds.

 What is an ETF?
 ETF is an Exchange Traded Fund.
-Basically is a fund, that doesn’t has anyone making active decisions where to invest.
-It follows a policy and invests according to that policy.
+Basically is a fund, that doesn’t have anyone making active decisions where to invest.
+It follows policy and invests according to that policy.
 No more, no less.
 Thus the name “Passive” investing.

-So in this case you don’t have anyone “timing” the market, and “guessing” who or what will be the next best thing.
+So, in this case, you don’t have anyone “timing” the market, and “guessing” who or what will be the next best thing.
 It seems like a drawback rather than a positive thing, but on the other hand, you won’t have active managers making bad decisions with your money.
-Hence making you loose money.
+Hence making you lose money.